fgtrzah/llmrfcpoc/README.md

 - whoever decided how they'd
   be formatted (cheff's kiss)

+#### Roadmap

+- moderation api endpoint usage for taming hallucinations
+- monitoring the egress/entry points attached to the parts of code interfacing with api response + interfacing with OpenAI requests
+- hard requirements: trace all dataflow to OpenAI whois info and stow in sqlite while linking to currently authenticated user's id
+- toxicity detection and phonetic vulgarity filtering
+- controlled chaos prevention
+- draft t.o.s that is succinct and clearly emphasizes all data that is idempotently associable to the current user - ensure 0 chance of liability and full transparency
+- trust but verify exhaustively
+- sanitize inputs (utilize a moderation dto layer for the no brainer injection prevention needs)

 #### MISC

 - some fake keys can be found in lfs / I was testing code analysis using codeql to